bencoleman24/Reinforcement-Learning-City-Simulation/docs/CitySimulation_Overview.md

 ## 1. Introduction

-- Purpose: Provide an interactive city environment where a government RL agent can manage policy choices (taxes, infrastructure, budget) to attempt to optimize their personalized objectives.
+- Purpose: Provide an interactice city environment where a government RL agent can manage policy choices (taxes, infrastructure, budget) to attempt to optimize their personalized objectives.

 **High-Level System Flow**:
-1. The RL policy chooses an action: (tax rate, infrastructure investment fraction, subsidy fraction).
+1. The RL policy chooses an action: (tax rate, infastructure investment fraction, subsidy fraction).
 2. Households earn wages, pay living costs, and update happiness.
 They may leave if they become too unhappy.
 3. Firms (raw materials, manufacturer, retail) produce goods and pay wages.
 They also earn profits and may go bankrupt.
 4. Government collects taxes, invests in infrastructure, pays subsidies.
 5. The simulation repeats until the episode ends (default of 60 days).

 ## 2. Households
 ### 2.1 Core Attributes